glrodasz/frontend-bootcamp-exercises/README.md

 # Front-End Bootcamp
-These are some of the exercises done in the Front-End Bootcamp.
+These are some of the excercises done in the Front-End Bootcamp.

 ## Markdown
 * [Bootcamp Notes](bootcamp-notes.md)